EcoTIme 2.0 logo

-We are proud to introduce EcoTime 2.0, which focuses on the three dimensions of science instruction emphasized in the Minnesota K-12 Academic Standards in Science:
+The 120 lessons focus on three dimensions of science instruction emphasized in the Minnesota K-12 Academic Standards in Science: Science and Engineering Practices, Crosscutting Concepts, and Disciplinary Core Ideas.

 Greeting